-Service Type: Other Service Service Name: Individual Directed Goods and Services
+Service Name: Individual Directed Goods and Services

-Provider Category: Individual Provider Type: Individual
+Individual

+Individual

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

-An individual provider of transportation shall have a valid drivers' license, car insurance that covers liability and his or her own.
+An individual provider of transporta liability and his or her own. ation shall have a valid drivers' license, car insurance that covers

+Verification of Provider Qualifications Entity Responsible for Verification

-Case management entity, State Medicaid Agency and Tribal Governments will verify if the selected provider meets the requirements to render the approved items listed and approved under this definition.
+licaid Agency and Tribal Governments will verify if the selected render the approved items listed and approved under this definition.

+Frequency of Verification:

-Case management entity to verify prior to authorizing the retailer to render the service and upon service delivery
+Case management entity to verify pr delivery rior to authorizing the retailer to render the service and upon service

+Appendix C: Participant Servi ices pecifications for Service

+pecifications for Service

-Service Type: Other Service Service Name: Individual Directed Goods and Services
+Service Type: Other Service

+Service Name: Individual Directed l Goods and Services

+Provider Category:

+Agency

+Provider Type:

+D .
+11 V .
+1

+Retail Vendor

+Provider Qualifications

+License (specify):

+Certificate (specify):

+Other Standard (specify):

+The Datail wander mart 1 -11 41 alicable business retail requirements to sale or furnish one of the